suiauthon/librealsense/wrappers/ros/readme.md

 ## Usage Instructions

-Before starting the camera node, make sure to modify the launch file for the D435e camera:
+Before starting the camera node, make sure to modify the launch file used with the D435e camera:

 - set the `enable_infra1` argument to `false`
 - set the `enable_infra2` argument to `false`